zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-editor.md

 <a name="editor-editor-with-custom-language"></a>
 ### Editor with Custom Language

 Custom language can be used by declaring an inherited Editor control ViewModel with rules and suggestions.
+This example uses the following code.

+* `<dir>\Client\V1\Controls\Editor\Templates\CustomLanguageEditor.html`
+  Contains the Html template for the part

+* `<dir>\Client\V1\Controls\Editor\ViewModels\CustomLanguageEditorViewModels.ts`
+  Contains the ViewModel to which to bind the control

+* `<dir>\Client\V1\Controls\Editor\Editor.pdl`
+  Connects the part to the extension by referencing it in the PDL

-1. Define the Html template for the part, as in the code located at `<dir>\Client\V1\Controls\Editor\Templates\CustomLanguageEditor.html`
+1. Define the Html template for the part.

-1. Create a ViewModel to which to bind the control, as in the code located at `<dir>\Client\V1\Controls\Editor\ViewModels\CustomLanguageEditorViewModels.ts.` The code is also in the following example.
+1. Create a ViewModel to which to bind the control, as in the following example.

     ```cs
     /**